ludwigLanguage/ludwig/languageDefinition.md

 1) A function returns the value of the expression immediately following the arguments list<br/>
 2) Every function will have the __recurse()__ function, which can be used for tail recursion (see example).
+3) Variadic functions can be implemented using an elipses following the close of the function variables.
+The overflow arguments to the function will be placed in a list carrying the last identifier given.
+Example: `func(arg1, arg2)... arg1 + arg2[0]`.

 ## Built In Functions
 1) `type_of(<expr>)`